hbctraining/Intro-to-ChIPseq-flipped/lessons/01_ChIPseq_design_and_workflow.md

 <img src="../img/ChIP_qPCR_QC.png" width="500">
 </p>

 * If you don't have any known targets for your protein, run a **postive control ChIP**.
-Histone H3 or H3k4me3 usually work very well.
+Histone H3 or H3K4me3 usually work very well.
 Since there is loads of H3K4me3 present at most TSSs you could design primers against the promoter of a housekeeping gene.
 If you have a good signal present, you will at least know the protocol is working well.

-> **NOTE:** The authors of this study also included a positive control sample using an antibody against p300 to test the protocol, although the data is not included here.
-The p300 protein [has been shown](https://pubmed.ncbi.nlm.nih.gov/19212405/) to have binding sites in the cortex.

 <details>
-	<summary><b><i>Positive controls for CUT&RUN</i></b></summary>
+	<summary><b><i>Testing the efficacy of the CUT&RUN protocol</i></b></summary>
 	<br>
-	<p><b>A control CUT&RUN with an antibody against a histone mark is receommended, to assess protocol efficacy.</b> After quantifying purified DNA, the fragments (50-150 bp) may not show up on the bioanalyzer electropherogram due to the low concentration of DNA present.
+	<p><b>A control CUT&RUN with an antibody against a histone mark is recommended, to assess protocol efficacy.</b> After quantifying purified DNA, the fragments (50-150 bp) may not show up on the bioanalyzer electropherogram due to the low concentration of DNA present.
 With the control histone mark CUT&RUN, you should see mono-, di-, and tri-nucleosomes in the Bioanalyzer traces as shown below.

   <p align="center">
   <img src="../img/H3K4me3_bioanalyzer.png" width="500">